 Ukrainian Timed Text Style Guide

-*This document covers the language specific requirements for Ukrainian.
-Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding Timed Text deliveries to Netflix.
+This document covers the language specific requirements for Ukrainian.
+Please make sure to also review the General Requirements section and related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.

 - Abbreviations are written with periods in most cases.
 Exceptions:

 - In a few cases, a hyphen is used between the first letter of the word and the last letter: м-р (Mr.), д-р (Dr.).

 - Acronyms should be written without periods between letters.

 - Proper names should be transliterated or transcribed.
 Do not translate unless approved translations are provided by Netflix.

 - Nicknames should be transliterated or transcribed.
 Only translate if the nickname conveys a specific meaning relevant to viewers.

 - When including ellipses in subtitles, please use the single smart character (U+2026) as opposed to three dots/periods in a row.